odileandres/Adata_scientists_project2/index.md

     <article2>
       <p align="justify" style="margin: 0px;">
       According to our graph, men represent 80% of the quoted person whereas women represent only 20%.
 This repartition doesn't change over time.
-  We can conclude that the difference in terms of number of men against women is the key to explain the first graph we obtained.
+  We can conclude that the difference in terms of number of men against women could be the key to explain the first graph we obtained.
      </p >
     </article2>
   </section>